Old Blockhouse: 16th century

 The Old Blockhouse was built between 1548 and 1551 to protect the Scilly Isles against French attack.
 Tensions with France had grown during the reign of Henry VIII and spilled over into war in 1538.
 Henry initially responded by fortifying the coasts of England, constructing new artillery forts designed to defend against the longer-range cannons that were becoming common in the 16th century.
 Henry's son, the nine-year-old Edward VI, inherited the throne in 1547, facing renewed war with France.
-Edward Seymour was made the Lord Protector to the King, and he appointed his brother, Thomas, as England's Lord Admiral.
+Edward Seymour was made the Lord Protector to the King, and he appointed his brother, Thomas, as England's Lord High Admiral.
 Thomas inspected the Scilly Isles personally and concluded that they were vulnerable to a French invasion.

 As a result of the inspection, Sir Francis Flemming, the Lieutenant-General of the Ordnance, was tasked in February 1558 to improve the defences on the islands, supported by a shipment of lead to help with construction, and money raised from the dissolution of the monasteries in England.
 The building work initially focused on the island of Tresco and was carried out under the direction of John Killigrew, the captain of Pendennis Castle in Falmouth.
 Tresco was in need of modern defences, but Killigrew also wanted to use the work programme to increase his political influence on the island.